kaede0e/lingonberry_genomics/3_vaccinium_phylogeny.md

 * Maybe the preliminary dataset did not include bilberry in it so assumed it was a branch off from cranberry?
 * Maybe the preliminary studies did not thoroughly investigate all the genes?
 * Maybe gene duplication events for those targeted genes before had topologies different from the overall species tree?

+### Flavonoid biosynthesis pathway
+Goal here is to look for evolutionary questions regarding flavonoid biosynthesis in Vaccinium.
+How does lingonberry develop the red pigment colouration that is quite divergent from blueberry and bilberry?